-Can You Help the UEA Start 3D Printing Vital Medical Equipment?Posted on March 23, 2020
+Can You Help the UEA Start 3D Printing Vital Medical Equipment?Industry News

 A team of doctors and scientists at the UEA have asked engineers and designers to help produce vital medical equipment to provide hospitals with more resources to beat the Coronavirus crisis.